 Mad River is proud to say that all of our teachers are highly qualified; several of our teachers hold National Board certification.
 By promoting excellence at every level, we help our students to become leaders, achieve goals, and contribute effectively to the well-being of society.
 At Mad River, our students strive for excellence on and off the field.

-The Stebbins Career Technology Education program is commended both state and nationally.
+The Stebbins Career Technology Education program has been commended both state and nationally.
 Our Stebbins Air Force Junior ROTC drill team has earned 18 state championship titles and five national titles!
-It is the philosophy of the Stebbins High School athletic department to provide as many opportunities as possible for students to participate on an athletic team.
+It is the philosophy of the Stebbins High School athletic department to provide as many opportunities as possible for students to participate in an athletic team.
 Athletic programs are a reflection of the district's desire to bring out the best in our students, parents, school, and community.

 Mad River’s preschool focuses on providing children and families with a successful first-school experience.
 The core and essential documents of the Early Childhood Program are explicit and intentional in supporting improved student achievement.
 Teachers use a variety of strategies to encompass the diverse needs of children.
 In our inclusive classrooms, typically developing preschoolers learn and play with students in a nurturing, language-enriched environment.
 All sessions provide a structured learning environment with a focus on play, social skills, language development, fine/gross motor, and pre-readiness academic skills.
 All students are active learners in a caring and inviting environment.

-Our K-4 buildings feature challenging and imaginative programs, including before and after school experiences.
+Our K-4 buildings feature challenging and imaginative programs, including before and after-school experiences.
 Our 1500 elementary students are nurtured to feel pride in their accomplishments and develop positive attitudes about their future years of schooling.
-Each school features large classrooms with modern furnishings, library, labs, clinic, gymnasium, cafeteria, and conference rooms to provide maximum educational settings.
+Each school features large classrooms with modern furnishings, a library, labs, a clinic, a gymnasium, a cafeteria, and conference rooms to provide maximum educational settings.
 Computer labs are equipped with modern equipment.
 Safety cameras are located throughout the buildings and sites; the buildings include proximity card readers for all exterior doors and are equipped with a state-of-the-art digital Fire Alarm System.

-Walter E. Stebbins High School is a four-year, comprehensive experience that offers College Prep, Honors, Dual Credit, and Advanced Placement courses as well as 10 award-winning Career Technology programs, which include seven Tech Prep units.
+Walter E. Stebbins High School is a four-year, comprehensive experience that offers College Prep, Honors, Dual Credit, and Advanced Placement courses and 10 award-winning Career Technology programs, including seven Tech Prep units.
 Stebbins’ Tech Prep graduates receive full tuition vouchers to continue their studies at Sinclair College.
 A large selection of courses and scheduling provide maximum opportunities for each of the school’s 1100 students to fulfill credit requirements while exploring unique academic and career interests.
 Nearly 85% of Stebbins graduates pursue higher education, many with prestigious scholarships.
 Seniors often receive appointments to U.S. Military Academies or are awarded full ROTC scholarships.